House Rules in Sober Houses

 Most sober houses require residents attend outside A.A., N.A., or other recovery meetings.
 We believe this is crucial and require this of our residents.
 Take a look at our article on the importance of meetings.

-In most sober houses, being home by a certain time is mandatory, especially for new residents.
+In most sober living environments, being home by a certain time is mandatory, especially for new residents.
 Over time, if a resident has a commitment at school or work, this rule may be adjusted.
 Our curfews and other house rules can be found in our Resident Handbook.

 Other Sober House Rules